cicsdev/cics-java-liberty-springboot-transactions/README.md

 This sample project demonstrates how you can write a Spring Boot application to integrate with IBM CICS transactions when you deploy it to a Liberty JVM server.
 The application uses a web browser front end, the web request then uses Java™ Transaction API (JTA) that manages a simple CICS write to a CICS TSQ using a UserTransaction context.

-Java™ Transaction API (JTA) is descrbed in the [IBM Java™ Transaction API (JTA)](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.4.0/applications/developing/java/dfhpj2_jta.html)
+Java™ Transaction API (JTA) is described in the [IBM Java™ Transaction API (JTA)](https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.4.0/applications/developing/java/dfhpj2_jta.html)

 The sample also demonstrates how to use a Spring Boot @Transactional annotation to manage transactions instead of using Java™ Transaction API (JTA) directly.